Dijak: Retribution (2020–2022)

 As part of the 2021 Draft, Mace was drafted to the SmackDown brand while T-Bar remained on the Raw brand, thus disbanding the team.
 On the October 25 episode of Raw, T-Bar got himself disqualified in a match against WWE United States Champion Damian Priest after throwing an office chair at the champion.
 On the November 1 episode of Raw, he lost to Priest in a no disqualification match in which Priest retained the US title.
-Throughout 2022, he was relegated to competing on WWE Main Event until October.
+Throughout 2022, he was relegated to competing on Main Event until October.